LSSTDESC/CLMM/CONTRIBUTING.md

     git pull origin master
     git push origin branchname
     ```
-    After this step, your changes will appear as an active branch of CLMM, [here](https://github.com/LSSTDESC/CLMM/branches).
 4. You can continue to edit your code and push changes to the `branchname` remote branch.
 Once you are satisfied with your changes, you can submit a [pull request](https://help.github.com/articles/about-pull-requests/) to request that the changes you made in `branchname` be merged into the master repository.
 Navigate to the [CLMM pulls page](https://github.com/LSSTDESC/CLMM/pulls) and click 'New pull request.'
 Select `branchname`, fill out a name and description for the pull request, and submit for approval by CLMM admins.
 Once the pull request is approved, it will be merged into the CLMM master branch.

 ## Additional resources